yashwanth2706/django-url-shortner/README.md

 # Django URL Shortener

 A simple and efficient **URL Shortener** built with **Django**.
-This project allows users to shorten long URLs into compact, easy-to-share links - similar to Bitly or TinyURL - with features like click tracking and expiration dates, custom alias.
+This project allows users to shorten long URLs into compact, easy-to-share links - similar to Bitly or TinyURL - with features like click tracking, custom alias.

 ---
 ## Project Walkthrough: